vsstech/GenAIProjects/README.md

     source llme/bin/activate
   ```

-   You should see (llms) in your command prompt, which is your sign that things are going well.
-Run below dommand
+   You should see (llme) in your command prompt.
+Run below command

   ```bash
 	pip install -r requirements.txt